bytesapart/blog.bytesapart.com/_posts/2018-04-22-selecting-a-blogging-platform.md

 with much JQuery/Javascript, something which I was trying to avoid actively.
 The free theme was loaded with SEO options and optimized very, very well because of which I wasn't so concrete in my decision to go with the premium theme.

-Jekyll gave me all the perks which were available in other generators, with the added benefit of being stable due to its age, and the fact that it had really exetensive step-by-step documentation, along with the fact that there was and option of premium themes which looked good.
+Jekyll gave me all the perks which were available in other generators, with the added benefit of being stable due to its age, and the fact that it had really extensive step-by-step documentation, along with the fact that there was and option of premium themes which looked good.
 In the end, I hacked away a little bit at both the themes, only to realise that the premium one had some decent SEO related modifications.
 I decided to stick with the premium one.
 In my next blog post, I'll cover what modifications went into the theme, and the frustration of returning to the world of web development after a very long time.